 “We need to ask more What matters to you ?

-in addition to What’s the matter with you ?
+in addition to What’s the matter with you ?”

-– Institute for Health Care Improvement
+– Institute for Healthcare Improvement

 “What matters most?”
-It is a question that may not get the attention it deserves in our busy lives.
+It is a question that may not get the attention it deserves in our everyday lives.
 A serious diagnosis like cancer unveils the value of the question, and the value of the answer.
 What matters becomes even more important when time and energy is running out.
 Moreover what matters, patient goals, help determine the right treatment options and the right care.
 Yet in the busy world of clinical care what really matters to patients and their families is often not understood or addressed.

 get in touch with us